How to Raise Funds for Homeschool Costs

 • Memberships and subscriptions to learning resources: $200

-Fortunately, there are a number of ways to save money on these supplies.
-Instead of buying new supplies, consider buying them secondhand or borrowing them from your local library.
-If neither of those options are available to you, you can research stores that offer discounts to homeschoolers.
+Fortunately, there are a number of ways to save money on homeschool supplies.
+Instead of buying new books, consider buying them secondhand or borrowing from your local library.
+If neither of these options are available to you, you can research stores that offer homeschool discounts to parents educating their children at home.

 Field trips

-On average, families spend about $220 per year on field trips.
-But depending on the type and frequency of field trips you take with your child, they don’t have to break your bank.
-For example, many museums and nature facilities offer educational programs to home school students.
-Contact your local homeschool co-operative to learn more about cost-effective field trip opportunities.
+On average, families spend about $220 per year on homeschool field trips.
+But depending on the type and frequency of field trips you take with your child, they don’t have to break the bank.
+For example, many museums and nature centers organize educational programs for homeschool students.
+Contact your local homeschool co-operative to learn more about cost-effective field trip ideas.

 Extracurricular activities

-It’s important for all children to participate in extracurricular activities, but it’s especially meaningful for those who are homeschooled.
-Extracurriculars allow homeschooled children to explore their creativity, meet new friends, and discover their passions.
-Many popular extracurriculars include:
+While it’s important for all children to participate in rewarding extracurricular activities, it can be especially meaningful in a homeschool environment.
+Extracurriculars allow homeschooled children to explore their creativity, meet new friends and discover passions that they will carry through to adulthood.
+Some of the most popular extracurricular activities include:

 • Sports